LauraPuerto82/chat-with-documents/README.md

 ### Using the Interface

+**For Cloud Deployment (e.g., Streamlit Cloud):**

+1. **Upload ZIP**: Create a ZIP file with your documents (maintaining any folder structure), then upload it using the file uploader
+2. **Load ZIP**: Click "Load ZIP" to extract and index the documents
+3. **Start Chatting**: Once indexing is complete, type your questions in the chat input
+4. **View Responses**: The AI provides answers based on your documents with source references
+5. **Continue Conversation**: Ask follow-up questions - the chat maintains full conversation history
+6. **Clear History**: Use the "Clear Chat History" button in the sidebar to start fresh

+**For Local Deployment:**

-1. **Enter Folder Path**: Type or paste the full path to your documents folder in the sidebar text input, then click "Load Folder"
+1. **Enter Folder Path**: Type or paste the full path to your documents folder in the sidebar text input
-2. **Wait for Indexing**: The app will automatically scan and index all supported documents (shows progress bar)
+2. **Load Folder**: Click "Load Folder" to scan and index all documents recursively
-3. **Start Chatting**: Once indexing is complete, type your questions in the chat input at the bottom
+3. **Start Chatting**: Once indexing is complete, type your questions in the chat input
-4. **View Responses**: The AI will provide answers based on your documents, including source references
+4. **View Responses**: The AI provides answers based on your documents with source references
 5. **Continue Conversation**: Ask follow-up questions - the chat maintains full conversation history
 6. **Clear History**: Use the "Clear Chat History" button in the sidebar to start fresh